 Our first proposition establishes a general set of sufficient conditions under which the described price-cap allocation solves the regulator's truncated problem.
-The conditions are defined in terms of general relationships between functions that describe the regulator's welfare, the monopolist's profit and the distribution of cost types, respectively.
-We then provide a second proposition which establishes that, if the sufficient conditions for our first proposition hold for any upper-bound cost type, then a price-cap allocation with possible exclusion is optimal within the set of all feasible allocations for the regulator's problem.
+We then provide a second proposition which establishes that, if the sufficient conditions for our first proposition hold for any upper-bound cost type, then a price-cap allocation with potential exclusion is optimal within the set of all feasible allocations for the regulator's problem.
 A key ingredient in making this argument is that the optimal price-cap allocation is such that the threshold cost type is indifferent to shut down.

 We also provide several results that facilitate the application of our propositions.
 Three approaches are developed.
 First, we show that our sufficient conditions hold if the density is non-decreasing over the full support and if a "relative concavity" condition holds that concerns the relative curvature of the consumer surplus and profit functions, with each expressed as a function of quantity.
-The relative concavity condition is more likely to hold when ratio of the concavity of the consumer surplus function to that of the profit function is higher and when the welfare weight attached to profit is lower.
+The relative concavity condition is more likely to hold when the ratio of the concavity of the consumer surplus function to that of the profit function is higher.
 Second, we identify a family of demand functions under which the sufficient conditions for our propositions hold if a simple inequality is satisfied.
-The inequality condition holds when the density is nondecreasing over the full support, but it can hold as well when the density is decreasing over part or all of the full support.
+The inequality condition holds when the density is non-decreasing over the full support, but it can hold as well when the density is decreasing over part or all of the full support.
 To illustrate the power of this approach, we show that the family includes linear demand, constant elasticity demand and log demand functions, and we derive and interpret the corresponding inequality condition for each of these examples.
 The third approach is to check the sufficient conditions for our propositions directly.
 We illustrate this approach for an example with an exponential demand function.

-Finally, we turn to the third step of our analysis and identify conditions under which actual exclusion does or does not occur, respectively.
-Our third proposition establishes that no exclusion is optimal under a general set of conditions; specifically, if the density is nondecreasing over the full support and the consumer surplus function is weakly concave, and if the sufficient conditions for our first proposition hold for any upper-bound cost type, then the optimal regulatory policy entails no exclusion and a price cap set at a price level such that the IR constraint for the highest cost type is binding.
-Thus, under these conditions, optimal regulation takes the form of a standard second-best price cap that delivers zero profit for the highest cost type.
+Finally, we identify conditions under which actual exclusion does or does not occur, respectively.
+Our third proposition establishes that no exclusion is optimal under a general set of conditions; specifically, if the density is non-decreasing over the full support and the consumer surplus function is weakly concave, and if the sufficient conditions for our first proposition hold for any upper-bound cost type, then the optimal regulatory policy entails no exclusion and a price cap set at a price level such that the IR constraint for the highest cost type is binding.
+Thus, optimal regulation then takes the form of a standard second-best price cap that delivers zero profit for the highest cost type.
 We note that the consumer surplus function is weakly concave in quantity for the log demand and constant elasticity demand examples.

 We also analyze the linear demand example.
 The consumer surplus function associated with this demand function is strictly convex, and so our third proposition cannot be applied.
-In our fourth and final proposition, we show that, if the distribution of cost types is uniform, the social planner maximizes aggregate social welfare, and the fixed cost of entry is strictly positive, then (a) the price cap is below the monopoly price of the lowest cost type and thus induces pooling among all non-excluded types, and (b) some higher cost types must be excluded, provided that not all types would pool at the cap were no exclusion to occur (i.e., provided that the sub-monopoly price that generates zero profit for the highest possible cost type is above the monopoly price of the lowest possible cost type).
-This proposition demonstrates that exclusion of higher cost types can be optimal in some settings.
-The setting of linear demand and a uniform distribution is often treated in the literature, and so it may be of some separate interest that we establish conditions for this example under which a price cap is used and higher cost types are excluded.
+In our fourth and final proposition, we show that, if the distribution of cost types is uniform, the social planner maximizes aggregate social welfare, and the fixed cost of entry is strictly positive, then (a) the price cap is below the monopoly price of the lowest cost type and thus induces pooling among all nonexcluded types, and (b) some higher cost types must be excluded, provided that not all types would pool at the cap were no exclusion to occur (i.e., provided that the submonopoly price that generates zero profit for the highest possible cost type is above the monopoly price of the lowest possible cost type).
+This proposition demonstrates that exclusion of higher cost types can be optimal in some settings.^{6,7}